Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 In other words, practicing will help solidify everything, including understanding and retaining the important concepts likely to be tested.
 Exciting!

-2) Issues and rules you think are important
+2) Issues and rules deemed important

 You may not get through all the past essays, but you may have a feeling that there are issues and rules that would be good to know.
-Maybe you’ve seen them around somewhere, maybe in law school or mentioned in a bar prep lecture.

 You’ll still need to rote memorize these things, unfortunately.
 MBE questions especially may test you on specific obscure rules.